Brushed dc motor

 The feed water and concentrate (reject stream) ports illustrates a continuously operating RO system.

-Recommended boiler and feed water quality:
+Recommended boiler and feed water quality for water treatment:

 The impurities found in boiler water depend on the untreated feed water quality, the treatment process used and the boiler operating procedures.
 As a general rule, the higher the boiler operating pressure, the greater will be the sensitivity to impurities.
 Recommended feed water and boiler water limits are shown in Table 4.2 and Table 4.3.